and Why Markan Priority is an Important Issue

 that Mark’s Gospel written first.

-Others will say, “Well, it doesn’t make any difference which Gospel was
+“Well, it doesn’t make any difference which Gospel was

 first as along as we believe that the four Gospel writers faithfully